johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 A soldier's calling is tested
 :	with a period of intensive, *basic training*, which potentially equips them for a lifestyle of military service.

-Trainee soldiers experience all kinds of difficult trials and hardships that test factors including: discipline, teamwork, communication, competence, obedience, initiative, determination, loyalty.
-During this time, the capability and characteristics of each individual are either enhanced or exposed as inadequate.
+Trainee soldiers experience all kinds of difficult trials and hardships that test their discipline, teamwork, communication, competence, obedience, initiative, determination, loyalty and resolve.
+During this time, each individual’s capabilities and characteristics are either affirmed, enhanced or exposed as inadequate.

 At the end of this period, training officers assess whether each soldier has satisfactorily completed basic training.
-If they have failed they either undertake the training again, or leave military service.
+If so, they may begin active service.
+If not, they must either repeat basic training, until they pass satisfactorily, or leave military service altogether.

 ### Commissioning [military] ###

 A soldier's commissioning
-:	represents the beginning of their *active service*, as a member of a regiment, or division of the army.
+:	represents the beginning of their *active service*, as a member of a regiment or division of the army.

-They are equipped and authorised for military service: capable, ready and trusted to fulfil their duty—which includes general soldiering, as well as a personal vocation, such as *infantry, chef, driver, engineer, medic, officer* and so so.
+They are equipped and authorised for military service: capable, ready and trusted to fulfil their duties—which include general soldiering, as well as a personal vocation such as infantry, chef, driver, engineer, medic, officer and so on.

 In this new phase, soldiers continue to lead highly-disciplined lives and to experience difficult trials and tests.
-However, unlike the training phase, significant achievements are rewarded—generally, by receiving additional tasks and responsibility.
+However, unlike the training phase, significant achievements are rewarded—generally by receiving enhanced or additional responsibility.

 ### — Option — ⌥ ###